15 tips & tricks to find a creative name

 Some people find it tempting to construct a name out of old definitions and Latin phrases or words.
 Unless your target audience consists of doctors or extinct-language teachers, it’s better you don’t.
 It’s much more likely that these “ancient” complex names will lead to confusion and irritation.
 Beautiful and intelligent as these names may be, they sound rather woolly and are often difficult to remember.

 The most basic way to start the naming process is by mapping out associations.
 What does your subject resemble?
 What does it make you think of?
 What is similar?
 What are its unique properties and characteristics?
 What are related subjects?
 It will become much easier to see connections and to combine seemingly unrelated words or subjects.

 4. What do you want to communicate?

 Who is your audience?
 What should they think when they hear the name?
 What feeling should it give them?
 Is it clear to them what it stands for?
-Does your name fit your companies identity?
+Does your name fit your company’s identity?
 Do you need a national or international name?
 By thinking about the message that you want to get across you will find that it becomes much easier to pick the right name for your objective.

 5. Use Alternatives & Variations

 Ideas often lead to new ideas.
 That’s why you should always try to come up with as many ideas as possible.
 The fact that you will generate a lot of unsuitable names doesn’t mean these names cannot be useful.
 Unworkable suggestions can always be used as stepping stones.
 Creativity is all about looking for alternatives (very different names) and exploring variations (similar ideas).
-Putting it slightly different can sometimes suddenly lead to a wonderful name.
+Putting it slightly differently can sometimes suddenly lead to a wonderful name.